WASasquatch/was-node-suite-comfyui/README.md

     - Image Bloom Filter: Apply a high-pass based bloom filter
     - Image Canny Filter: Apply a canny filter to a image
     - Image Chromatic Aberration: Apply chromatic aberration lens effect to a image like in sci-fi films, movie theaters, and video games
+    - Image Color Palette
+      - Generate a color palette based on the input image.
+        - Depends on `scikit-learn`, will attempt to install on first run.
+      - Supports color range of 8-256
+      - Utilizes font in `./res/` unless unavailable, then it will utilize internal better then nothing font.
     - Image Edge Detection Filter: Detect edges in a image
     - Image Film Grain: Apply film grain to a image
     - Image Filter Adjustments: Apply various image adjustments to a image